aetperf/aetperf.github.io/_posts/2022-11-04-Forward-and-reverse-stars-in-Cython.md

 The memory allocation step for adjacency list approach is rather slow, as compare to the forward/reverse star data structure.
 As described in [3], the adjacency vector and the forward/reverse star representations have similar efficiency when used in graph algorithms, but the setup time and used memory is larger for the adjacency list approach.

-Note that we use the CRS representation of the graph as input to create the adjacency lists.
+Note that we use the CSR representation of the graph as input to create the adjacency lists.

 ```cython
 %%cython --compile-args=-Ofast